The 20 Best Primary Progressive Aphasia Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Fred Weinblatt is a Neurologist in Philadelphia, Pennsylvania.
+Fred Weinblatt is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Weinblatt is rated as an Advanced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Memory Loss, Cerebellar Degeneration, Lewy Body Dementia (LBD), and Cerebellar Multiple System Atrophy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Memory Loss, Cerebellar Degeneration, Lewy Body Dementia (LBD), and Cerebellar Multiple System Atrophy.
+Dr. Weinblatt is board certified in Neurology, 1982 and Internal Medicine, 1979.
 Dr. Weinblatt is currently accepting new patients.

 Advanced in Primary Progressive Aphasia